koalagang/crunchyroll-cli/README.md

 A CLI tool for browsing and playing anime from [Crunchyroll](https://www.crunchyroll.com).

+Crunchyroll CLI is an easy to use commandline tool, written in bash, which allows you to browse and play anime from the website - Crunchyroll (https://crunchyroll.com) - utilising the mpv media player.
+It aims to provide a feature rich experience for Crunchyroll whilst being incredibly lightweight.

 ## Dependencies

 * a menu application (recommended: [fzf](https://github.com/junegunn/fzf), [dmenu](http://tools.suckless.org/dmenu/) or [rofi](https://github.com/davatorium/rofi))